 \subsection{Unbiased oracles}

 To develop efficient simulation algorithms, we require unbiased sampling procedures that accurately reproduce the action of noisy circuit layers on displacement operators.
-This can be achieved by decomposing the noisy cubic gates and thermal channels into simpler linear maps, as detailed in Section~\ref{appsec:decompositions}.
-Here, we construct sampling oracles whose statistical averages coincide exactly with the desired quantum expectation values.
-The following Lemmas provide the technical foundation for this construction, presenting explicit recipes for implementing these unbiased estimators.
+In the following Lemmas, we create sampling oracles whose statistical averages coincide exactly with the desired quantum expectation values, for each layer of noisy cubic phase gates plus Gaussian gates, and for layers prepared by decomposing the noisy cubic gates and thermal channels into simpler linear maps, as detailed in Section~\ref{appsec:decompositions}.
+These Lemmas provide the technical foundation for this construction, presenting explicit recipes for implementing these unbiased estimators.